mitchejj-attic/mitchejj.github.com/index.md

 tagline: guesstimating abnormality
 ---
 {% include JB/setup %}
-### The Manifesto  of Proclamation
+### whoami
+I'm Jason and this is my new online dwelling.
+I graduated [Grand Valley State Universtiy](http://gvsu.edu) with a degree in Coumputer Science.
+I however, have not put my degree to any use since graduation.
+Instead I opted to work for [Panera Bread](http://panerabread.com).
+Thanks to this experience learned a lot and grown as an individual.
+Here will live digital workspace and playground.
+I will share personal thoughts, refine my writing style an explore different technologies and methodologies.
+Things may work, things may not work and things may break.
+As a result, nothing here should be considered finished, polished, refined or ready for mass consumption.

 A year a go I wanted to find an escape from my Google dependency.
-The first step was finding a way of Google Mail (gMail).
-I ran many ideas thru my Domain Register of choice (hover.net), nothing stuck.
-I wanted something short and easy to type.
-I wanted something to tie in with both my geek side and my emerging heath consciousness.
-I eventually settled on stderr.me.
+The first step was to move away from Google Mail (gMail).
+I ran many ideas thru my Domain Register of choice [hover.com](https://www.hover.com/), nothing that resonated with me was avaiable.
+I had a few requirments, and I don't think any where all that unreasonable.
+I wanted something short URL that could tie into both my geek side and my emerging heath consciousness.
+I eventually settled on [stderr.me](http://stderr.me).

 	stderr == Standard Error